monocle-h2020/camera_calibration/calibration/README.md

 An ISO speed normalisation look-up table is generated using [iso_normalisation.py](iso_normalisation.py), based on image stacks taken at different ISO speeds.
 This is used to normalise data using the `spectacle` function `spectacle.calibrate.normalise_iso`.

-The ISO speed normalisation calibration requires a bias correction.
+The ISO speed normalisation calibration requires a bias correction and camera settings file.
-This may be done using a bias map or a mean value, as described above.
+If no measured bias map is available, one is generated from the camera information file.

 ## Dark current